-Newnham expects to admit two or three students per year.
+We expect to admit three to four students per year.

 What jobs will Newnham PBS students go on to do?

-The University’s teaching of psychology is accredited by the British Psychological Society (BPS).
+The Cambridge PBS course is accredited by the British Psychological Society (BPS).
 This means that students who successfully graduate (with at least a second class honours) will achieve the ‘graduate recognition’ needed to pursue a career in, for example, clinical psychology or educational psychology.